xfangfang/PiCar/README.md

 # Bugs

-- There is something wrong when a websocket client unexpectedly going down.
+- There is something wrong when a websocket client unexpectedly going down.(It truns other websocket clients to be unavailable for 10 seconds)